COSAC: Counterfactual Credit Assignment in Sequential Cooperative Teams: Sequential learnability: factoredness and optimality

-Factoredness aligns per-agent utility with team reward: every move that improves the suffix-averaged $g_k$ at agent $k$ also improves the suffix-averaged team reward, and conversely.
+Factoredness aligns per-agent utility with team reward at every joint configuration: any move that improves $U_k$ at agent $k$ (with teammates' actions fixed) also improves $R$, and conversely.
 A utility satisfying factoredness is therefore a valid target for agent $k$ to optimize in place of $R$.
+As with opacity, the definition is general; the sequential setting corresponds to $a_{-k} = (a_{<k}, a_{>k})$.